 He obviously had actually done this before many times (evidence on his business Facebook page).

 He would leave the rubble in a such a way that we could deal with it without any heavy equipment.

 We called The Barn Guy and let him know that it was a go.
 He said that he would email us the contract, and that him and his crew would be able to start in about two weeks.

 The Barn Wood and Barn Demolition Contract

-You may know this about us, or you may not…. but Karl and I are both Type A personalities with strong attention to detail.
+You may know this about us, or you may not…. but Karl and I both pay strong attention to detail.
 We also watch Judge Judy every night with dinner.
 So, you know, we’re pretty much legal experts.

-Long story short, The Barn Guy is NOT Type A and does NOT have a good attention to detail, so we basically had to re-write the contract he sent us to include all the details of the project.
+Long story short, The Barn Guy does NOT pay strong attention to detail, so we basically had to re-write the contract he sent us to include all the details of the project.
 He obviously doesn’t watch Judge Judy either, as she taught us that once you have a written contract ALL the details need to be in writing.
 Nothing verbal holds up once there is a written contract, so we wanted to make sure the contract was very thorough.